zainab-bioinformatician/zainab-bioinformatician/README.md

 Instead of just memorizing biology, I am learning how to code it.

-Teaching myself python to connect biology with computer-science.
+Teaching myself python to connect biology with computer science.

- as a biology student ,I am building my technical skills as well
+ as a biology student,I am building my technical skills as well

  ---